CodeYourFuture/fundamentals-blockly/exercises/arrays_foreach.md

 1. The thing we will do differently is to set the text content to a `get the first item from the array block`.
 You can then select the "fruits" array in the dropdown.

-2. <span class="test-checkbox"></span> Click "run" to check you are displaying a list with one fruit
+2. <span class="test-checkbox"></span> Click "run" to check you are displaying a list with one fruit.

 #### Part 3

-Let's use this same code to show all the fruits.
+Let's use the same code to show all the fruits.

 1. At the beginning of the `find the element with id` block, insert a `for each item in array` block.
 Select the fruits array in the dropdown.